CSE437s/week-2-todo-app-linusjlee/README.md

 - **Any Templating Framework:** Anything you have familiarity with and have built before.
 - **Django:** Python based fullstack framework (HTML templating, not responsive) use with SQLite
 - **Laravel:** PHP based fullstack framework (HTML templating, not responsive) use with SQLite

+### FUNCTIONALITY

+In setting up my project, the regular django-admin didn't work for setting up the project on my computer, so I used "python3 -m django startproject todo".
+I'm not sure if that will impact how to run it on your local computer but just letting you know.
+To run the project you go into the outer todo project folder, then run python3 manage.py runserver.
+This should host the server on http://127.0.0.1:8000/.
+From here, if you log onto that website in your browser, the todo list should work completely.
+You can check off tasks, add new ones, edit tasks, and delete tasks.